tiferrei/PEDASI/docs/source/ref_applications_api.rst

 Implementation notes:
   In the case where a data source represents a single dataset, retrieve the dataset via an API query to the data source using the given query string.
 The authenticated user must have permission to use the given data source.
-  If the data source does not represent a single dataset, error.

 Parameters:
   .. list-table::